Matro2008/Matro2008/README.md

 # 👋 About Me

 - Currently studying Computer Science at ITIS Majorana
-- Deeply interested in programming, technology, and software engineering principles
+- Deeply interested in programming, technology
 - Always ready to help peers and contribute positively to any team environment

 ## 💻 Technical Skills